meilisearch/documentation/guides/advanced_guides/installation.md

 ## Configuration Options

-Options are added on launch.
+Options are added at launch.
 Either through command line options or through environment variables.

 This is an example using the command line options.